-Welcome to our first Transparency Report in which we outline the approach that KPMG in Laos takes to governance and quality.
+Welcome to our second Transparency Report which outlines the approach that KPMG in Laos takes to governance and quality.
 This report enables us to share with our numerous stakeholders the paramount importance we place on audit quality.

 As auditors, we play a significant role to inspire confidence and build trust in capital markets.
 We take this responsibility very seriously and we recognize how it supports our ability to build wider public trust and positively contribute to society.